Solving Interpretive Challenges in the Book of 1st Timothy

 To the wealthy, he advised to be content with, and good stewards of, what God had given them (6-6-19).
 He also cautioned against pride in their possessions and not to discriminate against the poor (see also Jas 2:1-4).

 Paul covers instructions for dealing with widows and the elderly in chapter 6.
 He instructs believers not to rebuke an older man harshly, but to correct him as you would your father.
 This attitude of treating people as relatives in Christ also extends to the treatment of others.
 Younger men are to be treated as brothers, older women as mothers, and younger women as sisters.
-He also distinguishes between widows who have family members capable of caring for and aiding them versus the widow that is really in need, putting all her hope in God.
+He also distinguishes between widows who have family members capable of caring for and aiding them versus the widow that is really in need, putting all of her hope in God.
 Paul goes as far as saying that anyone who does not provide for their own relatives is worse than an unbeliever (5:8).
 The “widows list” also has further restrictions.
 A widow must be at least 60 years of age, have been faithful to her husband, and well known for her good deeds and hospitality (5:9-10).

 See the separate article, “What was Paul’s Policy regarding the Roles of Women in Ministry?” for additional info.